Caroline (Ihlefeld) Gallagher ’20 | Psychology major

 What internship/research opportunities did you participate in?

-During my junior year, I did an independent study with a local clinical neuropsychologist and Dr. Kathleen Flannery, which prepared me for my senior thesis.
+During my junior year, I did an independent study with a local clinical neuropsychologist and Professor Kathleen Flannery, which prepared me for my senior thesis.
 I also participated in service learning at the Manchester Police Athletic League and interned during my senior year at Pine Haven Boys Center.

 What was your favorite thing to do on campus?